DWTechs/Winstan.js/README.md

 - Only 1 small dependency to check inputs variables
 - Very lightweight
 - Thoroughly tested
-- Works in Javascript, Typescript and Node.js
+- Works in Javascript, Typescript
-- Can be used as CommonJS or EcmaScrypt module
+- Can be used as EcmaScrypt module
 - Written in Typescript